KaueMiziara/enigma-tui-simulator/README.md

 # Enigma Simulator (CLI)
 Encrypt messages using the Enigma machine (CLI version)<br>

-> Both the code and this README section are currently WIP

 ## About the Enigma Machine
 The Enigma is a machine extensively used by the Nazi Germany Armed Forces during World War II.<br>
 It enciphers messages using an electromechanical mecanism that consists in: